Imaginationland Episode I: Film South Park: Imaginationland, or Imaginationland: The Movie, is all three episodes merged into a compilation film. The movie is uncensored and includes previously unreleased footage. It was released direct-to-video on March 11, 2008, in the United States and a year later in the United Kingdom on May 25. A few months later the movie was released for free online as a streaming video.

 For reference, the DVD includes two bonus full-length episodes from previous seasons, "Woodland Critter Christmas" and "ManBearPig", as they feature the imaginary characters that reappeared in this film.
 Shortly after "Imaginationland" was originally broadcast, the website featured T-shirts and hooded sweatshirts based on the episode.
 It featured Butters in a floating bubble, asking "Do I have to be the key?"

-Having a theme of good versus evil, the compilation movie (or the trilogy story arc) parodies fairy tales, fantasy films and horror films, and includes their affiliated superheros, supervillains and legendary creatures.
-Being a social satire of events, the movie also lampoons the American military, American politics, movie directors, hippie culture and the mass media regarding terrorism.
+Having a theme of good versus evil, the compilation movie (or the trilogy story arc) parodies fairy tales, fantasy films and horror films, and includes their affiliated superheroes, supervillains and legendary creatures.
+Being a social satire of events, the movie also lampoons the American military, American politics, film directors, hippie culture and the mass media regarding terrorism.

 Mobile game

-A mobile game adaptation developed by Mr.Goodliving for iOS was released on July 10, 2008.
+A mobile game based on Imaginationland developed by Mr.Goodliving for iOS was released on July 10, 2008.